ACM-CMU/awap-site/README.md

-# HackCMU 2020 home page
+# AWAP Site

-This is HackCMU's 2020 home page.
-It is currently live at hackcmu.org.
+This is the codebase for HackCMU's AWAP site.

 ## Getting started